 We currently work with an Apple Distinguished Educator, who supports staff to build engaging, relevant and purposeful iTunes U courses to meet the needs of our students.
 The iTunes U course is an important first step in our Challenge Based Learning process, as it allows the students to access relevant and up to date information on their iPads, so that they build upon their knowledge and understanding around the content of their Inquiry learning.

-The Challenge Based Learning framework provides students with a ‘call to action’ problem, in which they must respond with a solution.
+The Challenge Based Learning framework provides students with a ‘call to action’, where they must respond to a challenge question by providing a solution that the students can carry out themselves.
+This often requires students to make connections with outside agencies and people in the community.
 Collaboration and teamwork skills are essential when students work together to develop their solutions to real world problems and strive to make a difference in the world that they live in.